 - Have family rules.
 Your family can prohibit certain activities, due to concerns, cost, or strain on family.
 Your family can also require certain activities.
 I talk with many families now who are against football for their children for health reasons; I know other families that have rules against baseball because of time commitments and STEM classes because of costs.
 I know families who mandate Japanese school for their children and others who require swim lessons.
 These family rules are important.
 Explain them to your children.
 It’s an opportunity to have an honest conversation with your children about values you hold.
 Over time, these rules may change or evolve.
 That’s okay too.

 - Let your kids follow their interests.
 I have often seen families where a parent has a clear idea of what activities their child will participate in.
 It can be hard when that plan doesn’t work out.
 One woman I know drove her daughter to softball for 3 years, with tons of tears and fights.
 The mother was a very talented softball player in her youth and wanted the same for her daughter.
 It took her a long time, and lots of money and miles on the minivan, to accept that would not be her daughter’s path – she simply preferred dance classes to softball.
 Listen to your children and allow them to follow their own interests.
 In the long run, you’ll both be happier.

 - Don’t let your child quit.
 If your child enrolls in an activity, they must complete the season or class length.
 No. Matter.
 What.
 There are plenty of reasons why this is true (learn more here), but briefly, commitment and completion of an activity build the capacity for resilience and grit in your child.

-As I take stock of my family this Fall, I know two things.
+As I take stock of my family, I know two things.
 One: We are exhausted and have a family calendar that looks like a NASA launch.
 Two: My children love their activities, are doing well at school, and are happy.
 Overall, I’ll call that a win.